 Keep in mind: the formula for ROAS is derived from your conversion rate.
 Since you only earn revenue when people make the purchase, that’s the number you should really be looking at.

 What’s a good conversion rate?
 Again, your mileage might vary.
 However, there are some channel-related benchmarks.

-- For the top 25th percentile of Google Ads accounts, the conversion rate is 5.31%
+- For industries with the lowest average conversion rates of all Google Ads accounts, the conversion rate is 1.35%

 As you can see, there’s a wide diversion.
 That’s no doubt due to the fact that marketers at the top know how to reach exactly the right people using Google Ads.

 If you find that you’re hitting a great conversion rate and yet you’re still not generating a positive ROAS (that’s anything higher than 1 or 100%), then that usually means one of two things: you’re spending too much on advertising or you’re not charging enough for your product.

 Of course, if you’re selling the same thing as everybody else at the same price, then it’s likely you’re offering something on the downside of the product cycle and that could be the problem in and of itself.

-On the other hand, you might just be spending too much on advertising.
+On the other hand, you might just be spending too much on pay-per-click advertising.
 To determine that, take a look at your targeting practices.

 Are you advertising only to people in your market?
 Have you segmented your market and run ads to people in specific segments?
 If you’re using search marketing, have you added negative keywords to ensure you don’t attract people who aren’t in your market?